Profile information

 More specifically volunteers will have the opportunity to acquire hard skills in the following areas:

-3. Animal care and management (goat, sheep, horse, chicken, duck and dog)
+Animal care (goat, sheep, horse, chicken, duck and dog)

 Languages spoken